 Ahhhh … the Dallas North Tollroad.
 It’s a part of my daily routine and there’s nothing quite like sitting in traffic to have the life sucked out of you.

-I long for the days of self driving cars so the time I spend getting from point A to point B isn’t a complete waste of time but is rather a chance to be productive, relax or bug my fellow commuters for a little Grey Poupon.
+I long for the days of self driving cars and shipping trucks across country so the time I spend getting from point A to point B isn’t a complete waste of time but is rather a chance to be productive, relax or bug my fellow commuters for a little Grey Poupon.